 - Moringa leaf powder.
 The most commonly used version of moringa, typically mixed with water, into a smoothie, or steeped into tea.

 - Moringa seed powder.
-Less commonly used and usually sold in capsules.
 Early research suggests that the seeds may be the best part of the plant for anti-inflammatory effects.

 - Some products mix together different powdered parts of moringa, including flowers, leaves, seeds, stems, and bark.